 Are you prepared for the new CPA Exam Disciplines?
-After all, the CPA Exam changes in January 2024 and will follow a new Core + Discipline model.
-The exam will still have four parts, including 3 required Core sections (AUD, FAR, and REG), plus candidates will have to pass one of three Discipline sections.
+After all, the CPA Exam changed in January 2024 and now follows a new Core + Discipline model.
+The exam still has four parts, including 3 required Core sections (AUD, FAR, and REG), plus candidates must pass one of three Discipline sections.
 So in this post, we’ll go over the new CPA Discipline exam sections, the CPA Evolution, and give you tips for picking the best Discipline for your career path.

-The AICPA and NASBA are working together to modernize the CPA license model.
-This overhaul is called the CPA Evolution, and the goal is for the CPA Exam to better represent the knowledge and abilities needed to practice accounting in today’s world.
+The AICPA and NASBA work together to modernize the CPA license model when needed.
+This overhaul that happened in 2024 was called the CPA Evolution, and the goal was for the CPA Exam to better represent the knowledge and abilities needed to practice accounting in today’s world.
 You can read more about the 2024 CPA Exam changes, but the approach is intended to strengthen the field while allowing CPA candidates to demonstrate specialization in specific accounting disciplines.

-The new CPA format is called the “Core + Discipline” model.
+The new CPA format that was implemented in 2024 (which is still in place for 2025) is called the “Core + Discipline” model.
 Here’s how it works, in a nutshell.

 To obtain a CPA credential prior to 2024, a candidate needed to pass four sections of the CPA exam:

-Plus, candidates will need to pass one Discipline section related to three accounting disciplines.
+Plus, candidates must pass one Discipline section related to three accounting disciplines.
 You have three CPA Discipline sections to choose from:

-But still, the 2024 CPA Exam will be administered the same as the old exam.
+But still, the 2025 CPA Exam is administered the same as the old exam.
 In addition, each section you take (3 Core sections and 1 Discipline section) will have a 4-hour exam, so the CPA Exam overall is still a 16-hour test.

 Since the Core + Discipline CPA Exam format is new, it might feel a little overwhelming to pick a CPA Discipline section.
 But don’t stress about it!
 After all, you can choose the Discipline exam that most meets your abilities and interests.